rpoleski/MulensModel/documents/newfit_checklist.md

 ## Clean Up Code
 - Delete code that has been commented out:
     - [DONE] in unit tests for Event [DONE], FitData [DONE], Model [DONE]
-    - in Event[DONE], Model[DONE], MulensData[DONE], FitData
+    - [DONE]in Event[DONE], Model[DONE], MulensData[DONE], FitData[DONE]
-- Add Exceptions for methods and attributes that no longer work
+- [DONE]Add Exceptions for methods and attributes that no longer work
 - Make usage of source_flux and f_source consistent (also for blend)
+    - Find an example to check that output of FitData can be input to model plotting
 - Remove Fit class

 ## Check All Examples Work